Culture of Norway: Literature and drama

-Several Norwegian authors have been awarded the Nobel Prize in Literature, namely Bjørnstjerne Bjørnson in 1903, Knut Hamsun in 1920 and Sigrid Undset in 1928 for Kristin Lavransdatter.
+Four Norwegian authors have been awarded the Nobel Prize in Literature: Bjørnstjerne Bjørnson in 1903, Knut Hamsun in 1920, Sigrid Undset in 1928 for Kristin Lavransdatter, and Jon Fosse in 2023.
 Though he was not awarded a Nobel Prize for his plays, as the first of these were awarded after he published his last play in 1899, playwright Henrik Ibsen is probably the best known figure in Norwegian literature.
 Ibsen wrote plays such as Peer Gynt, A Doll's House, Hedda Gabler, and The Lady from the Sea.
 Other Norwegian writers from the realistic era include Jonas Lie and Alexander Kielland, who are along with Bjørnstjerne Bjørnson and Henrik Ibsen regarded as the "four greats" of Norwegian literature.

 Also of importance to the Norwegian literary culture is the Norse literature, and in particular the works of Snorri Sturluson, as well as the more recent folk tales, collected by Peter Asbjørnsen and Jørgen Moe in the 19th century.

 Norwegian literature attained international acclaim in the 1990s with Jostein Gaarder's novel Sophie's World (Sofies verden), which was translated into 40 languages.
 Other noteworthy writers with an international profile include Erik Fosnes Hansen (Psalm at Journey's End), Karl Ove Knausgård (My Struggle), and Åsne Seierstad whose controversial work, The Bookseller of Kabul, was particularly successful in 2003.

 Architecture

-Norway has always had a tradition of building in wood.
+Norway has always had a tradition of building with wood.
 Indeed, many of today's most interesting new buildings are made of wood, reflecting the strong appeal that this material continues to hold for Norwegian designers and builders.

 In the early Middle Ages, stave churches were constructed throughout Norway.
 Many of them remain to this day and represent Norway's most important contribution to architectural history.
 A fine example is The Stave Church at Urnes which is now on UNESCO's World Heritage List.
 Another notable example of wooden architecture is Bryggen (the wharf) in Bergen, consisting of a row of narrow wooden structures along the quayside.